Image

 British Aerospace (Hawker-Siddeley/Avro) 748

 In the 1960s many manufacturers were looking to finally replace the Douglas DC-3, and the aircraft that were meant as replacement, like the Convair 340.
 Avro designed model 748, a fifty seat Rolls Royce Dart powered turboprop aircraft.
 Soon after, the company merged with Hawker-Siddeley and the aircraft became known as the HS748.
-The final manufacturer to built the aircraft was British Aerospace, as the BAe748.
+The final manufacturer to build the aircraft was British Aerospace, as the BAe748.

 At the front the 748 can be recognised by the blunt nose and more in particular the narrow eyebrow cockpit window above the last regular window.